 Bedales School wanted to introduce a curriculum that mirrored our ethos and we have led the way in replacing some GCSEs with their own more demanding Bedales Assessed Courses (BACs).
 The environment inspires learning; they have a wonderful oak-beamed library, theatre, and a new award-winning art & design building.

-Our founder, John Haden Badley, wanted to educate the whole person – ‘head, hand and heart’ and so a Bedales education encompasses not only academic study but also outdoor work: we have a working farm, animals to tend, a forge and bakehouse.
+The founder, John Haden Badley, wanted to educate the whole person – ‘head, hand and heart’ and so Bedales education encompasses not only academic study but also outdoor work: they have a working farm, animals to tend, a forge and bakehouse.
 A strong ethical thread runs through the three schools; a huge variety of fundraising events – many of which are organised by the students – takes place throughout the year.
-The community at Bedales is distinctive, defined by individuals who are at ease with themselves and relaxed with others.
-Our ‘no fear’ culture reigns both in and outside the classroom.
+The community at Bedales School is distinctive, defined by individuals who are at ease with themselves and relaxed with others.
+The ‘no fear’ culture reigns both in and outside the classroom.
 Students speak up without worrying about making a mistake.
-We actively encourage them to ask lots of questions.
-This expansive approach opens their minds and stimulates independent thinkers who are well prepared for life beyond Bedales.
+They are actively encouraged to ask lots of questions.
+This expansive approach opens minds and stimulates independent thinkers who are well prepared for life beyond Bedales.

 Bedales is a boarding school.
 Day students are completely integrated – to the extent that they usually follow the same full, intense school day that may run from 8.30 am to 9.30 pm.
 Boarders can opt to go home between Saturday lunchtime and Sunday evening (many do, others don’t), and there are times when attendance at the weekend is required – for drama or music rehearsals, for instance, or during the Whole-school Effort (the annual weekend of work on the estate).